 Primary Care Physician (PCP) - Your Primary Care Physician is the doctor you see first for most health problems.
 He or she makes sure you get the care you need to keep you healthy.
 Your PCP may talk with other doctors and health care providers about your care and refer you to them.

-Your PCP must get approval in advance from the plan before you see a network provider listed as a pain management specialist in your Provider Directory.
-All other care from network specialists in your selected Provider System does not require referrals.
+Your PCP must get approval in advance from the plan before you see a network provider listed as a pain management specialist in your VIVA MEDICARE Me Provider Directory and before you see a provider that is part of your Provider System's supplemental network (supplemental providers are identified in your VIVA MEDICARE Me Provider Directory under the "Supplemental Network" section).
+You do not need your PCP's referral to see network providers in your selected Provider System for all other specialty services.
 See Chapter 3, Section 2.1 for information about Primary Care Physicians.